K4naxa/Urheilupaivakirja/readme.md

 ### Local Development Setup

-1. Create a database in your local MySQL instance.

-2. In `backend/`, fill the `.env` file with correct information.
+- In `backend/`, fill the `.env` file with correct information.

-3. Install dependencies:
+- Install dependencies:

 ```bash